yanlynnnnn/tp/docs/UserGuide.md

 ## 6.1 Appointment Tracker

-Scheduling appointments is an essential part of your beauty salon and GrAB3 makes it easy to keep track of your upcoming appointments with your customers.
-You can add appointments for a particular service and client, mark it as done, and GrAB3 will automatically credit the revenue into the revenue tracker.
+Scheduling appointments is an essential part of your beauty salon and Homerce makes it easy to keep track of your upcoming appointments with your customers.
+You can add appointments for a particular service and client, mark it as done, and Homerce will automatically credit the revenue into the revenue tracker.

 ### 6.1.1 Appointment Tracker Command Parameters